How to Prepare for Aging Parents and What to Expect.

 No one likes to be told what to do or have decisions made for them.
 Approach the subject early on.
 Warm them up to the idea.
 A good way to do so is to use hypotheticals, such as “What would you want or what would you do if…?”

 Chances are, you’re not the only adult child or loved one who has a say in the matter.
-Gather those involved for a planned meeting.
-If everyone can’t be physically present, arrange a phone call, or use a service such as Skype.
-It’s important everyone understands what the issues are, the needs and wishes of their parents, and the possible options for moving forward.
-Also, keep your family dynamics in mind and how that can contribute or hinder this meeting.
+Gather those involved for a planning meeting.
+If everyone can’t be physically present, arrange a phone call, or use a video conference service such as Skype or Zoom.
+Everyone must understand what the issues are, as well as the needs and wishes of their parents, and what the possible options are for moving forward.
+Also, keep your family dynamics in mind, and consider how that can contribute or hinder this meeting.
 Anticipate and head off any conflicts beforehand.
 Make the conversation positive and productive.
 Most importantly, keep the best interests of your parents in mind and include them in the conversation.

 One of the biggest fears among aging seniors is the feeling of losing control of their lives.
 If they’re involved in the decision-making process along the way, their doubts and fears may ease, and they may be more accepting of the changes that lie ahead.
 So don’t just talk to your parents … listen too.
 Try to offer choices and honor their wishes if it’s physically and financially possible.
 You might also find they’ve already put a lot of thought into it and have a plan in place.

 The stages of aging aren’t the same for everyone and knowing what to expect with aging parents is never etched in stone.
 With your parents getting older, becoming a caregiver can be challenging, even with supportive siblings or other loved ones.
 Don’t be afraid to ask for help.
-There are many options available to provide the support your parents need, including Lake Port Square, a vibrant senior living community located on the shores of Lake Harris.
+There are many options available to provide the support your parents need, including Lake Port Square, a vibrant senior living community, that can help your parents age in place, located on the shores of Lake Harris.

 As a trusted Life Plan Community, Lake Port Square offers a full continuum of care, including independent living, assisted living and skilled nursing.
-They even provide respite care to give you time to tend your needs.
-Learn more about Lake Port Square and how it may be the right choice for your parents.
+We even provide respite care to give you time to tend to your needs.
+Learn more about the importance of socializing for seniors and how to find a community like Lake Port Square to fit your lifestyle by using our Community Assistant chat feature or contacting us here.